laeis/training-excercises/day_1/README.md

 ***0***

-Print a chessboard with the specified dimensions of height and width, according to the example:
+Print a chessboard with the specified dimensions of height and width, according to the example 4 and 6:

 *  *  *  *  *  *
   *  *  *  *  *  *